-Chicken breast, steak, tuna, egg whites, and whey are all WAYS to get some protein in your diet.
+Chicken breast, steak, tuna, egg whites, and whey are all WAYS to get some cheap sources of protein in your diet.
 Now depending on where you live some of these might be less friendly on the wallet than others.
-Today we’re gonna dive into some less common sources of protein that may or may not hurt the wallet depending on where you live…
+Today we’re gonna dive into some less common sources of protein that may or may not hurt the wallet depending on where you live.

 So now that we’ve tackled all of those, let me know below how much some of these things are in your area…I’m always curious to see that kind of thing.
 Let me also know some of your other favorite sources (like vegetarian sausage) that we didn’t list here and maybe I can do another video like this down the road!